cokron/cordova-plugin-network-information/README.md

 In addition to the ```online``` and ```offline``` events, the following events were added:

 * wifi
-* mobile
+* cellular

-Wifi is fired, when the connection changes to wifi.
+"wifi" is fired, when the connection changes to wifi.
 <br>
-Mobile is fired, when the connection is anything but wifi and offline.
+"cellular" is fired, when the connection is anything but wifi and offline.